TristanBrotherton/netcheck/README.md

 Netcheck also include an optional web interface for viewing your connection logs remotely from a web browser.
 You can use a service such as NGROK to allow you to see the web interface outside of your network.

+ ## PRs Welcome!
+ If Necheck is mising something you'd like to have, feel free to submit a PR.

 ## Installation

     git clone https://github.com/TristanBrotherton/netcheck.git